dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab12-serverless observability/README.md

 Take a look at the service flow once again to see some interresting information.
 Remember that of the 2 Lambda functions we deployed we only added the DT auth token to 1 of them, the `serverlessDBActions` is fully instrumented and in this service flow we can see the following information from the catalog service flow:
 1. Requests to public networks coincides with the unistrumented findByNameContains lambda
 1. ServerlessDBActions with the Lambda icon is fully instrumented
-1. Although we updated 2 workflows with our Lambdas seems the catalog still has other requests that could posibly be candidates for a `modernization` treatement as the catalog is still calling its `imbedded database`
+1. Although we updated 2 workflows with our Lambdas seems the catalog still has other requests that could posibly be candidates for a `modernization` treatement as the catalog is still calling its `embedded database`

 ![image](img/catalogdServiceFlow.png)